 Of course, being your own cheerleader has its disadvantages.
 Research by the Lean In Organisation revealed that societal expectations mean self-promoting women can be judged more harshly than men.
 So how do women reconcile the need to showcase their talents with the potential downsides?
-How can they self-advocate in a way that doesn’t cause them to be seen as pushy, self-aggrandising show-offs?
+How can they self-advocate in a way that doesn’t cause them to be seen as pushy or self-serving?

-There are no simple solutions but here are my top tips:
+There are no simple solutions but here are my top tips for effective self promotion:

 Get your head around it

 The first time I had to stand in front of a group and talk myself up I nearly choked on my words.
 Not because I didn’t believe what I was saying, but because I felt I “shouldn’t” be saying it.
 Like many women, I believed that my work should speak for itself.
 But the male coaches I work with often spent a good five minutes at the start of a workshop talking about their achievements and accomplishments, so I quickly decided to get more comfortable with talking about mine.

 It helps a lot to reframe the action in your mind.
 Tell yourself that it’s not boastful or bragging behaviour, simply showcasing your ideas or your skills.
 Or turn it into a story.
 Telling a personal story that demonstrates your expertise is much less awkward that talking about it – and has the added benefit of offering proof.

 Have you ever checked out a female friend’s profile on a dating website and thought “Well, I know you’re fabulous but, reading this, no one else is going to”?
 Let’s face it, most women don’t sell themselves well (although, to be fair, many men don’t either).